Jung and Alchemy

 "Before I discovered alchemy - writes Jung - I had a series of dreams which dealt

-same theme.
+with the same theme.
 Beside my house stood another, that is to say, another wing of annex, which was strange to me.
-Each tie I would wonder in my dream why I did not know this house, although it had apparently
+Each tie I would wonder in my dream why I did not know this house, although it had

 This part was unconscious and would reveal itself as an interest for the in-depth study of medieval alchemy.